 Rollo E. Greimann, 82

-Buffalo, Wyo. — Funeral services for Rollo Greimann, 82-year-old resident of Buffalo, Wyo., who passed away Tuesday evening at the Veteran’s Administration Medical Center in Sheridan, Wyo., were held Oct.
-28, 2008, at Patton Funeral Home in Blue Earth, Pastor Ron Jobe officiated.
-Burial was in Riverside Cemetery in Blue Earth.
+Buffalo, Wyo. — Funeral services for Rollo Greimann, 82-year-old resident of Buffalo, Wyo., who passed away Tuesday evening at the Veteran’s Administration Medical Center in Sheridan, Wyo., will be held Tuesday, Oct.
+28, 2008, at 2 p.m. at Patton Funeral Home in Blue Earth with Pastor Ron Jobe officiating.
+Visitation will be held in the Patton Funeral Home Chapel on Monday evening from 5 p.m. until 8 p.m.
+Burial will be in Riverside Cemetery in Blue Earth with military graveside rites to follow the funeral.
 Donations may be made in Rollo’s memory to the Buffalo Cancer Support Group in care of the Adams Funeral Home at 351 N. Adams in Buffalo, Wyoming 82834 who are in charge of local arrangements.

 Rollo Ernest Greimann was born on Oct.
 27, 1925, in Blue Earth to Ernest and Anna (Lau) Greimann.
 He grew up and went to school in Blue Earth and graduated from Blue Earth High School in 1943.
 He joined the U.S. Navy in January of 1945 and was stationed at Pearl Harbor in Hawaii where he was a Pharmacist Mate 3rd class.
 He was married to Phyllis Matthews in 1945 and they made their home in Blue Earth where Rollo was a farmer.
 Mrs. Greimann passed away in February of 1971 and Rollo continued living in Blue Earth.
 In 1988 he moved to Buffalo where he sold stock trailers and refurbished old antique tractors.
 He also had a craft business of making miniature harness and hay wagons for the miniature Bryer Horses.
 Rollo continued living in Buffalo with his life companion Mary Forcier until the time of his death.